 When you hit the recent apps button from the navigation bar (or use the appropriate gesture), you’re taken to the recent apps screen.
 Here, you can see the last app you viewed as well as all the apps you currently have open.
 You can also swipe away individual apps by flinging them up to the top of the screen or hit a button to close all the apps at once.
 This is all the same regardless of which skin you are using.

-Oxygen OS gives you a few extra options here, though.
-At the top right corner of each recent app is an overflow menu.
-When you tap it, you can choose to lock the app (which prevents it from being closed out when you hit the “clear all” button) or put the app into split-screen mode.
+Oxygen OS gives you a few extra options here.
+If you long-press an app’s card you’ll see an overflow menu.
+You can then choose to lock the app (which prevents it from being closed out when you hit the “clear all” button) or put the app into split-screen mode.
 There’s also a shortcut to the app’s info page within Android settings so you can force stop it, uninstall it, see how much data it’s used, etc.

 As usual, One UI offers all those same features.
-However, it adds a few more.
+However, it adds a few more and limits you on one.
 Notably, it puts a search bar at the top of the recent apps screen so you can quickly find an open app.
 It also shows four icons at the bottom of the screen for which the operating system thinks you might be searching.

 If you tap the app icon at the top of its recent apps card, you can see more settings for the app.
 This includes the same stuff we saw in Oxygen OS with the additional features of changing the app’s aspect ratio and opening it in pop-up view.